softonic/cloud-disks-cleaner/README.md

 Script that runs as a cronjob resource in kubernetes in GKE environments.
-Removes disks from GCP that are not in use, checking first if the storage class is the default (standard).
+Removes disks from GCP that are not in use.
-Understanding that standard storage class has reclaimPolicy Delete.
+If PV does not exists in kubernetes, we can remove the disk in GCP.
+If PV does exists, but pvc is not bound to the pv, we can remove the disk in GCP.

 ##### Install